FAQ- Force Technical Info and Troubleshooting Guide

 017- inside volume chamber rear- nominal change

-Ram Extension Bumper- nominal change, extreme cases can cause a “clickier” sounding shot, a missing bumper can cause damage to the engine
+Ram Extension Bumper- a missing bumper can cause damage to the engine

 1x15mm- not a seal, this o-ring prevents the engine halves from loosening while in use

-011 U Cup- back of ram- leak through back cap area, loss of retraction power
+011 U Cup- back of ram- leak through rear of ram housing/back block area, loss of retraction power

 009 U Cup- inside ram- nominal change, extreme cases can cause excess venting around back cap and possible loss of efficiency and extension power